Linuxfabrik/monitoring-plugins/check-plugins/mysql-logfile/README.rst

       --cache-expire CACHE_EXPIRE
                             The amount of time after which the cached data expires, in minutes.
 Default: 7200
+      --defaults-file DEFAULTS_FILE
+                            Specifies a cnf file to read parameters like user, host and password from (instead of specifying them on the command line), for example
+                            `/var/spool/icinga2/.my.cnf`.
+Default:
+                            /var/spool/icinga2/.my.cnf
+      --defaults-group DEFAULTS_GROUP
+                            Group/section to read from in the cnf file.
+Default: client
       -H HOSTNAME, --hostname HOSTNAME
                             MySQL/MariaDB hostname.
 Default: 127.0.0.1
       --ignore-pattern IGNORE_PATTERN